-• FY13 Update: In light of the recent National Science Board study of the merit review criteria and its recommendations for modifying these criteria, the Division will develop a Dear Colleague Letter when it has a representative sample of awards that been reviewed according to these new criteria.
+- FY13 Update: In light of the recent National Science Board study of the merit review criteria and its recommendations for modifying these criteria, the division has decided to postpone preparing a Dear Colleague Letter until it has a representative sample of awards that been reviewed according to these new criteria. - FY14 Update: The National Science Board did not modify the review criteria, but it did modify the guidance that accompanies them.
+In light of this, the division has opted to wait to get a larger sample of reviews before issuing a Dear Colleague Letter.
+In the meantime, the division has often engaged proposal panels in discussions about broader impacts, and has also made presentations at professional societies.